AkhilBod/InterviewSense/README.md

 ## 🙏 Acknowledgments

-- Google Gemini API for AI capabilities
+- Interview Sense Agent for AI capabilities
 - Vercel for deployment platform
 - Neon for PostgreSQL hosting
 - OpenAI for inspiration and research